x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/traceResume_en.md

 ##NAME##

-traceResume - Resume the breakpoint tracking program.
+traceResume - Cancel the breakpoint and blocking.

 ##SYNOPSIS##